 Items accepted include expired and no-longer-needed prescription drugs, over-the-counter medications, medicated ointments and non-aerosol sprays.

 Items that are not accepted include needles, lancets, syringes, thermometers, IV bags, diabetes test kits, personal care products, inhalers and liquids.
 Ask your provider’s office how to safely dispose of these items.

-Even if you don’t have children or other vulnerable people in your home, or your prescription drugs do not contain opioids, people should not keep expired prescriptions in their homes, Dr. Havican said.
+Even if you don’t have children or other vulnerable people in your home, or your prescription drugs do not contain opioids, you shouldn’t keep expired prescriptions on hand, Dr. Havican says.

-“Expired medications often do not work as they were first intended; in certain circumstances they can even cause you harm,” Dr. Havican said.
-“At your annual wellness appointment your primary care provider should go over all of your prescriptions and medications.
+“Expired medications often do not work as they were first intended, and in certain circumstances they can even cause you harm,” Dr. Havican says.
+“At your annual wellness appointment, your primary care provider should go over all of your prescriptions and medications.
 If they don’t, ask them to.
 You will be helping yourself and those around you.”

-Dr. Havican encouraged all community members to make their health a priority in 2023.
+Dr. Havican encourages all community members to make their health a priority in 2023.